Faculty Manual – Section F

 Sick leave may be accumulated during the period the faculty member and administrative professional remains on the same contract at the rate of one and one-quarter (1.25) days per month, in accordance with the policy of the University.

-Appointments may be automatically extended to cover terminal leave or home leave but, if the faculty member or administrative professional elects in writing to receive a lump sum payment in lieu of terminal leave, he or she shall cease to be an employee of the University at the close of his or her last working day, plus minimum travel time to return to his or her point of origin in the United States by the most expeditious mode of transportation.
-If the individual is to be employed by the University, he or she will not go back on the payroll until after the leave period for which he or she has been paid has elapsed.
+Appointments may be automatically extended to cover terminal leave or home leave but, if the faculty member or administrative professional elects in writing to receive a lump sum payment in lieu of terminal leave, they shall cease to be an employee of the University at the close of their last working day, plus minimum travel time to return to their point of origin in the United States by the most expeditious mode of transportation.
+If the individual is to be employed by the University, the individual will not go back on the payroll until after the leave period for which the individual has been paid has elapsed.

 Campus coordinators are requested to make such arrangements as may be necessary to ensure that field party chiefs report monthly regarding the leave status of each member of the party.
-In addition, procedures should be established so that upon the departure or termination of any faculty member or administrative professional he or she may carry with him or her a final leave status report as of the day of his or her departure.
+In addition, procedures should be established so that upon the departure or termination of any faculty member or administrative professional the employee may carry with them a final leave status report as of the day of their departure.
 A copy of the final leave status report should be mailed promptly to the campus coordinator.

-Final settlement of employment agreements may be concluded in the field by the chief of party with the concurrence of the campus coordinator, provided end of tour reports and other obligations are settled, thus enabling the faculty member and administrative professional to proceed to his or her point of origin if outside Colorado.
+Final settlement of employment agreements may be concluded in the field by the chief of party with the concurrence of the campus coordinator, provided end of tour reports and other obligations are settled, thus enabling the faculty member and administrative professional to proceed to the employee’s point of origin if outside Colorado.

 Absences occasioned by deaths of relatives of employees may be allowed by department heads with approval by deans, without deduction from annual leave or sick leave, to the extent deemed appropriate and advisable in view of circumstances, but not in excess of five (5) working days.
 This does not automatically entitle an employee to a full week’s absence; this maximum may be granted only if travel to and from distant points is necessary.